WanderingSpaceThinker/nonexistence/_posts/2021-07-26-The-cruel-necessity-of-evil.md

 So instead, let's retro-engineer this decline.
 There can't be a simple, definitive answer, but a good start is to postulate that wars have fewer benefits and higher drawbacks nowadays and try to understand why.

-The first that come to my mind is, in 1928, [war was declared illegal](https://en.wikipedia.org/wiki/Kellogg%E2%80%93Briand_Pact).
-It sounds ludicrous and receive(d) lots of criticism since it's non-biding.
+The first that comes to my mind is, in 1928, [war was declared illegal](https://en.wikipedia.org/wiki/Kellogg%E2%80%93Briand_Pact).
+It sounds ludicrous and received lots of criticism since it's non-binding.

 Still, after World War 2, it may have contributed, or rather illustrated a shift in public opinion against war.
-This, at least in democracies, might have deterred government from waging wars for fear of reelection and bad PR.
+This, at least in democracies, might have deterred governments from waging wars for fear of reelection and bad PR.

 A good example of this is the lexical used for government branches supervising the army.
 They're generally called "Department or Ministry of **Defense**" when they used to be called "Department of **War**".